 (a) Assisting with coordination of the member's overall care, as appropriate for the member;

 (b) Providing services which are medically necessary as described in rule 5160-1-01 of the Administrative Code;

 (c) Serving as the ongoing source of primary and preventative care;

 (d) Recommending referrals to specialists, as required; and

-(e) Triaging members as described in paragraph (A)(1) of this rule.
+(e) Triaging members as described in paragraph (B)(1) of this rule.

-(B) An MCP must have a utilization management (UM) program with clearly defined structures and processes designed to maximize the effectiveness of the care provided to the member.
-An MCP must ensure decisions rendered through the UM program are based on medical necessity.
+(C) The MCO and the single pharmacy benfit manager (SPBM) must have a utilization management (UM) program with clearly defined structures and processes designed to maximize the effectiveness of the care provided to the member.
+The MCO and the SPBM must ensure decisions rendered through the UM program are based on medical necessity.

 (1) The UM program must be based on written policies and procedures that include, at a minimum:

 (a) The information sources used to make determinations of medical necessity;